SpakowitzLab/wlcsim/README.rst

 Setting up a simulation
 -----------------------

-To define the system you would like to simulate set the approparte values ``src\defines.inc``.
-Discriptions of each parameter are found along with the definitions in ``src\defines.inc``.
+To define the system you would like to simulate, set the approparte values ``src\defines.inc``.
+Discriptions of each parameter are found along with their definitions in ``src\defines.inc``.
 In pracatice, the best approach is often to start from examples provided in ``input/example_defines/``.